Ben 10 (2005 TV series)

-Ben 10 (retroactively known as Classic Ben 10) is an American animated series created by Man of Action.
-It is produced by Cartoon Network Studios and Distributed By Warner Bros.
+Ben 10 (retroactively known as Classic Ben 10) is an American animated series created by Man of Action, produced by Cartoon Network Studios and distributed by Warner Bros.
 Domestic Television.
-The series is about a 10-year-old boy named Ben Tennyson who gets a watch-style alien device called the "Omnitrix".
+The series follows a 10-year-old boy named Ben Tennyson who gets a watch-style alien device called the "Omnitrix".
 Attached to his wrist, it allows him to transform into 10 different alien creatures with different abilities, allowing him to fight evil from Earth and space with his cousin Gwen and grandfather Max.
-The series first aired on Cartoon Network as a sneak peek on December 27, 2005, as part of "Sneak Peek Week", airing alongside other shows, including My Gym Partner's a Monkey, Robotboy, and Zixx.
-The show later began airing on January 13, 2006, and ended on April 15, 2008.
+The series first aired on Cartoon Network as a sneak peek on December 27, 2005, as part of "Sneak Peek Week", airing alongside other shows, including My Gym Partner's a Monkey, Robotboy and Zixx.
+It later became a full series airing from January 13, 2006, to April 15, 2008.

 The series gradually became popular and was nominated for two Emmy Awards, winning one for "Outstanding Individual Achievement in Animation".
-The show would go on to spawn a franchise.
-Ben 10 was succeeded by Ben 10: Alien Force, Ben 10: Ultimate Alien, and Ben 10: Omniverse.
-A reboot of the series premiered in 2016.
+The show spawned a franchise: three continuations were released respectively as Ben 10: Alien Force, Ben 10: Ultimate Alien and Ben 10: Omniverse; as well as a reboot of the series in 2016.

 Premise

 The series centers around Ben Tennyson (Tara Strong), a ten-year-old boy on a cross-country summer vacation, with his cousin Gwen (Meagan Smith) and their grandfather Max (Paul Eiding).
-On their first night camping in their grandfather's RV affectionately named the "Rustbucket," Ben finds an alien pod with a mysterious watch-style device named the Omnitrix.
-The device then permanently attaches itself to his wrist giving him the ability to transform into a variety of alien life-forms each with its own unique skills and powers.
+On their first night camping in their grandfather's RV (The Rustbucket), Ben finds an alien pod with a mysterious watch-like device called the Omnitrix.
+The device then latches itself to his wrist, giving him the ability to transform into a variety of alien lifeforms each with its own unique skill set and powers.
 With his newfound superpowers Ben has to learn the responsibilities of being a hero.

-During their vacation, the Tennysons are attacked by various enemies ranging from space aliens to supernatural entities.
+The majority of the show focuses on individual adventures during the family's cross-country summer vacation.
+During their vacation, the Tennysons encounter various enemies ranging from space aliens to supernatural entities.